mattbis/mapFilePath.dev/doc/editions.md

 use channels within binding for topic nomination fast
 ## 7
-control the output format to be a type of parseable binary data tree ( not really a filesystem but close to one )
+control the output format to be a type of parseable binary data tree ( not really a filesystem but close to one ) control the output to sqllite or something liek that ..